EnigmaCurry/d.rymcg.tech/docker-workstation/README.md

 d.rymcg.tech .env files and tools will live inside this container (or its volumes).
-Once installed, you can setup access for all of your remote Docker server instances, to be exclusively controlled through this container workstation, via SSH.
+Once installed, you can setup access for all of your remote Docker server instances, to be exclusively controlled through this one container workstation, via SSH.

-Once you've configured this container to be the sole docker client for your digital empire, locking down access is trivial: simply turn off this container, and nothing will remain on your normal laptop/workstation.
+Once you've configured this container to be the sole docker client for your digital empire, locking down access becomes trivial: simply turn off this container, and nothing will remain on your normal laptop/workstation.
 Only turn it back on when you need to install new containers or do some kind of maintainance; turn it back off, and this becomes a powerful form of access control.

-The image includes all of the dependencies you need to run an SSH service, a Docker client, the d.rymcg.tech tools, and a full Emacs and web browser develoment environment.
+The Docker image you build, includes all of the dependencies you need to run an SSH service, a Docker client, the d.rymcg.tech tools, and a full Emacs and web browser develoment environment.
 You will be able to connect to the container via SSH, and with X11 forwarding enabled, be able to run its graphical applications (eg. Emacs and Firefox) remotely from your local client computer.
 Although Emacs can also be used from a terminal user interface (`emacs -nw`), having a fully graphical Firefox live inside the container, is helpful to do maintainance tasks like view the Traefik dashboard (which is not normally accessible, except through local SSH forward.
 X11 forwarding allows you to view the dashboard from a third device: your client laptop).
 Because the browser runs over X11 forwarding, you can safely use the password manager builtin to Firefox, where its database is stored securely inside the container (and not in your local home directory).

-## Where should you install this?
+## Where should I install this?

-It is recommended to install this container on a secure Docker server (or VM) that is *separate* from your production Docker servers (and to be able to be shutdown separately, when not needed).
-Although access to this container is protected by an SSH key (and SSH passwords are disabled), you may still want to segment access by network, by running this only on a private LAN, not accessible from the internet, or from inside of a VPN, or behind a jump host.
+It is recommended to install this container on a secure Docker server (or VM) that is *separate* from your production Docker servers (and be able to be shutdown, separately, when it's not needed).
+Although access to this container is protected by an SSH key (and SSH passwords have been disabled), you may still want to segment access by network, by running this only on a private LAN, not accessible from the internet, or from inside of a VPN, or behind a jump host.

-As an alternative to a remote Docker server, if you have limited compute resources, you could setup a secure VM on your normal laptop/workstation, using [_docker_vm](https://github.com/EnigmaCurry/d.rymcg.tech/tree/master/_docker_vm#localhost-docker-on-kvm-virtual-machine), making sure to install the VM in a *separate dedicated user account* from the one you normally use.
+If you have limited compute resources, and as an alternative to a remote Docker server, you could setup a secure VM on your normal laptop/workstation, using the [_docker_vm](https://github.com/EnigmaCurry/d.rymcg.tech/tree/master/_docker_vm#localhost-docker-on-kvm-virtual-machine), making sure to install the VM in a *separate dedicated user account* from the one you normally use.
 You can then start/stop the VM using `sudo` to control the secondary user account.
-As long as your `sudo` access is secured properly, you can securely run a "remote" workstation container on the same physical machine.
+As long as your `sudo` access is secured properly, you can securely run a "remote" workstation container on the same physical machine, isolated in two separate userspaces.
 (The important point here is that the VM disk files should be owned by a separate user from your normal one, and so they cannot be read by rogue processes in your main account.
 You want to ensure that the only way your normal account can access it, is through SSH, and only when its turned on.)

 ## Config